Floorp-Projects/Floorp/docs/mots/index.rst

 Performance Testing
 ~~~~~~~~~~~~~~~~~~~
-This module encompasses all of our performance test frameworks: Raptor, Talos, MozPerfTest, AWSY.
+This module encompasses all of our performance testing projects, e.g.  Raptor,  Talos, MozPerfTest, AWSY, mach try perf, etc..
+See our PerfDocs for more information  on the owners/peers of the various components (linked below).

 .. list-table::